How To Feed A Loon

 Authentic Eggplant Parmesan

-A large slice of baked eggplant parmesan being pulled from a dish with cheese being pulled.
+A square slice of baked eggplant parmesan being lifted from the dish with mozzarella strands hanging from the spatula.

 How to Make Eggplant Parmesan